 Wetlands

 The wetland assessment will determine which portion of the land is developable.
 The wetland assessment cost and its implications will need to be factored into the overall campground business plan and design.
 Is your campground development feasible if you cannot develop 25% of your land?
 If it is deemed that you can build over a wetland on the property, the Developer is required to pay a fee to the wetland bank.
-A wetland bank is a provincial program that uses those funds to reconstruct or revitalize wetlands at another location.
+A wetland bank is a provincial program that uses those funds to reconstruct or revitalize wetlands at other locations.

 Permits and Approvals